-Black Lives Matter.
-It is an impactful phrase.
-It was created to show the importance of black lives.
+Saying the lives of Black people matter is an impactful phrase.
 It is not to say, “only” black lives matter.
 It is to say when thinking about laws and policies, education, social programs, economics, and everything else, to think about and include black lives.
 It is difficult to think and understand another’s perspective, especially when it comes to experience so large as the black experience.

 It is difficult to go through life and think about how your experience is not like someone else’s experience.
 Have you ever gone to a hair salon and wondered if they would know how to do a certain hairstyle or have the correct products?
 Have you ever been stared at while walking around a store?